Subscribe To This Site

 Wind energy is classed as an "intermittent energy source".
 The winds that blow around our planet vary in strength and for this reason wind power is not as dependable as other sources of renewable energy such as geo-thermal.

 Despite this, wind power is regarded as inherently reliable as weather patterns are relatively predictable over time.
 Large arrays of wind turbines are becoming more common and there are now plans afoot to link renewables together in a super-grid.
-This will enable the surpluses from one form of energy (e.g. wind) to compensate for short-falls from another (e.g. sun).
+This enables the surpluses from one form of energy (e.g. wind) to compensate for shortfalls from another (e.g. sun).

-Most authorities do not see the intermittent nature of wind as a big problem; the power supplied by big nuclear and coal plants may also fluctuate, so the electricity grids are already organised to take care of such contingencies.
+Most authorities do not see the intermittent nature of wind as a big problem; the power supplied by big nuclear and coal plants may also fluctuate, so the electricity grids are already organised to take care of such contingencies and more improvements in the supply and storage of wind power are ongoing.
+For example battery technology is improving

 Criticisms of wind energy